For a website you need four main things:

 If you expect to grow or you want something a bit smarter to send out the ‘right message’ to stakeholders then a bundled package from any of the providers is okay – with WordPress.com and SquareSpace offering advantages.
 The key is to get rid of their branding and adverts so you look more classy!

 WordPress.com offers a very flexible set of options at the higher tier of subscriptions.
 It’s also the ideal option for a growing organisation.
 Content can be easily transferred from a WordPress.com to a WordPress.org site in the future if you upgrade.

-Squarespace has a reputation for style in design, and a simple set up to enable you to get a site live.
+Squarespace has a reputation for style in design, and a simple set up to get a site live.
 Check you like their designs before signing up, though.
-You can transfer your content out but it may not be quite so easy to transfer it in to another editing system.
+You can transfer your content out: it may not be quite so easy to transfer it in to another editing system.

 You should be able to get something reasonable for well under £500 per year in subscription fees.
 This would probably include functionality like online payments, email newsletter integration, social media integration.

 For help setting this up budget around £40 per hour.
 If you need support you should expect to need at least 15 hours of experienced tuition.
 You may also need written tuition notes to refer to in the future.
 This is in addition to the annual subscription fee.

 For organisations with plans to grow, a need to look unique or a need for independence